5 months ago notreParticipant

 I see the CleanBrowsing has an app to easily set DNS on iOS device, like my child’s.
 And there’s a passcode that prevents changing the DNS settings — through the CleanBrowsing app.
 But, I think it wouldn’t be that hard for a child to Google and find out how to change the DNS settings directly through the iOS network settings.
 Is there a way to lock that down?
 Maybe through MDM, if not through restrictions/screentime?
 I didn’t see anything in screentime nor restrictions.

-Notre2 months, 3 weeks ago Daniel CidKeymaster
+Notre5 months ago Daniel CidKeymaster

 Even if he changes the DNS directly on the Settings, it would not override the App.
 We create a VPN and force all DNS requests through the App.